AaltoSciComp/scicomp-docs/news/garage.rst

 NBE garage, F-building
 ----------------------

-We are piloting also a data & science garage at NBE every first wednesday of the month, room F336 13:00.
-NBE garage will also cover issues related to working with personal data, research ethics, best practices in biomedical research.
+NBE garage used to happen in person every first wednesday of the month, room F336 13:00.
+NBE garage covers also issues related to working with personal data, research ethics, best practices in biomedical research.

+**Due to the current situation NBE garage happens online at the same time of the Aalto Sci Comp garage (see above).**

 .. csv-table::
    :header-rows: 1
    :delim: |

    Date (default Th)  | Time (default 13:00-14:00)  | Loc
-   First wednesdays  | 13-14   | F336
+   First wednesdays (until February 2020) | 13-14   | F336
+   Every Thursday (part of AaltoSciComp/Triton garage | 13-14 | Online (see zoom link above)